Governing Chatters podcasts

 Schools are open and children in the main are returning to school thanks to the efforts of senior leaders, staff and governors.
 It has been a remarkable effort to get everything ready.

-That effort can come at a cost and today we want to focus on leadership, the headline findings from our latest annual governance survey on leadership as well as the recruitment, well-being, appraisal and development of leaders.
+That effort can come at a cost and today we want to focus on leadership, the headline findings from our latest annual governance survey on leadership as well as the recruitment, wellbeing, appraisal and development of leaders.
+Access NGA's resources on recruitment, wellbeing and development of leaders.

 Episode 5: New academic year - Ready to go?